How to Let Go of Sentimental Keepsakes - and Strengthen Your Memories

 Instead, if you were here at my home today, I could get to Grandma's letter in about one minute to show it to you.

-Choosing the best, most distinctive of your treasured keepsakes and displaying them prominently lets you enjoy them so much more, while helping you feel free to get rid of the rest.
+Choosing the best, most distinctive of your treasured keepsakes and displaying them prominently lets you enjoy them so much more, while helping you release your attachment to the rest.
 Your fond memories are made tangible, but the load of physical items doesn't feel like a mountain.